Composr Tutorial: The Composr programming framework

 Extending Composr

-• Overriding of existing source files with modified versions.
-Every directory that holds effective source code (as opposed to the shell files such as index.php or dload.php that just provide entry points into Composr) support a system of overriding: in other words, every Composr source code file can be replaced with a customised version, cleanly, without damaging the existing code and without the changes getting buried.
-This is done via elevation of a file to a _custom suffixed directory of where the file originally was
+These methods include:- Overriding of existing source files with modified versions.
+Every directory that holds effective source code (as opposed to the shell files such as index.php or dload.php that just provide entry points into Composr) support a system of overriding: in other words, every Composr source code file can be replaced (or extended) with a customised version, cleanly, without damaging the existing code and without the changes getting buried.

-• A Composr editor (the code editor) is provided to provide a simple (password protected) editor for your site, and does this automatically
+- A Composr editor (the code editor) is provided to provide a simple (password protected) editor for your site, and automatically saves your changes as _custom overrides

 An example of a new module